Brandochili/CS207_Maker_Project/README.md

 - 1 x RCA audio cable male to male
 - 1 x Volumio Software Installed on Micro SD Card and Volumio Account
 - 1 x PTFE clear 1/2 outer diameter tubing
-- 1 x 4ft by 2ft sheet of 3/4 inch thick plywood
+- 1 x 4ft by 2ft sheet of 3/4 inch thick plywood (optional, an already made box that you can modify will work too)
-- 1 x 4ft by 2ft sheet of 1/4 inch thick plywood
+- 1 x 4ft by 2ft sheet of 1/4 inch thick plywood (optional, an already made box that you can modify will work too)
 - 1 x box of 1 inch screws
 - 1 x box of 3/4 inch screws
 - 1 x box of 1 1/4 inch screws